PINS Update

 Both pupils and parents will have an opportunity to share their views about what is working well and what could be improved.
 The input, knowledge and insight of parents will be a key element and a positive strength of the PINS project.

-The CWaC Parent Carer Forum will be facilitating at least 3 meetings with parents over the duration of the project.
+The CWaC Parent Carer Forum have facilitated at least 3 meetings at each school with parents.

-Topics will be identified, and training/support offered to parents, staff and pupils with the aim of learning and developing together and having a shared understanding
+Topics were identified, and training/support offered to parents, staff and pupils with the aim of learning and developing together and having a shared understanding

-By working together in coproduction with the school, parents and teachers will have the opportunity to share information, decrease isolation and develop or strengthen positive relationships between parent carers and the school.
+By working together in co-production with the school, parents and teachers have the opportunity to share information, decrease isolation and develop or strengthen positive relationships between parent carers and the school.

 Learn more about PINS